 There are other Roth IRA calculators from Bankrate that you might find helpful, depending on your situation.
 These include:

-There's also plenty of other websites out there that have useful Roth IRA tools and calculators.
-For example, Ally Bank has a Compare IRAs tool that gives you an at-a-glance look at these IRA products, as well as the current interest rates offered by other banks.
+There are also many other websites out there that have useful Roth IRA tools and calculators.
+For example, Ally Bank has a compare IRAs tool that gives you an at-a-glance look at these IRA products, as well as the current interest rates offered by other banks.

 Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559).